-Svetlana (Lana) Ros and David N. Vozza, Members of law firm Norris McLaughlin, P.A., are presenting “Fraud and Abuse: Current Regulatory Trends and Avoiding Investigation” at the New Jersey Medical Group Management Association’s 2019 Payer Day.
+David N. Vozza, a Member of law firm Norris McLaughlin, P.A., recently presented “Fraud and Abuse: Current Regulatory Trends and Avoiding Investigation” at the New Jersey Medical Group Management Association’s 2019 Payer Day.

-“I’m honored to have the opportunity to speak at another NJMGMA event, as these are important topics for those managing medical practices,” said Vozza, who spoke at the December 6 event at Pines Manor in Edison.
+“I’m honored to have the opportunity to speak at another NJMGMA event, as these are important topics for those managing medical practices,” said Vozza.

 The presentation includes applicable federal guidelines and regulations related to agreements and referral relationships entered by medical practices, how patient interactions can lead to investigations, and ways to avoid those investigations.

 Other discussion topics come from Aetna, AmeriHealth, Cigna, and United Healthcare.
 Mike Enos, CPC, CPMA, CPC-I, CEMC, of Enos Medical Coding, is also a presenter, speaking on coding changes for the upcoming year.
 For more information and to register, visit njmgma.com.

 Vozza devotes his practice to the areas of health care and litigation.
 He defends health care professionals in connection with disciplinary and regulatory actions before federal and state agencies, private and government payor audits, civil and criminal fraud investigations, hospital and privileges disputes, and general healthcare litigation in both federal and state courts.

 Vozza also regularly defends health care professionals before the Office of Professional Medical Conduct and the Office of Professional Discipline.
 He frequently lectures at hospitals throughout New York State regarding medical fraud, regulatory agencies, professional licensure, and medical documentation.